-After 6 months of service accrued vacation After 1 year of service 70 hours vacation (2.7 hours per pay period) After 8 years of service .105 hours vacation (4.0 hours per pay period) After 15 years of service 140 hours vacation (5.4 hours per pay period) After 25 years of service 175 hours vacation (6.7 hours per pay period)
+After 6 months of service accrued vacation After 1 year of service 70 hours vacation (2.7 hours per pay period) After 2 years of service 105 hours vacation (4.0 hours per pay period) After 5 years of service 140 hours vacation (5.4 hours per pay period) After 10 years of service 175 hours vacation (6.7 hours per pay period)

-- 3. Vacation leave is earned based on hours worked.
+- 3. ......Vacation leave is earned based on hours worked.
 Vacation leave is earned while on paid leave, but additional vacation leave is not accrued through the working of overtime. - 4.
 Vacation leave shall be taken upon approval of the appointing authority.

 Vacation leave shall only be accumulated while an employee is in active pay status.
-Fulltime employees who are in active pay status for less than their number of regularly scheduled hours in any pay period will have their vacation accrual prorated for the pay period.
+Full-time employees who are in active pay status for less than their number of regularly scheduled hours in any pay period will have their vacation accrual prorated for the pay period.
 Vacation will not accrue while an employee is on a period of unpaid leave.

-B. No employee will be entitled to vacation leave under any circumstances until they have completed six (6) months of employment with the County.

-C. Vacations are scheduled in accordance with work load requirements of the Employer.
+- B. No employee will be entitled to vacation leave under any circumstances until they have completed their probationary period. - C. Vacations are scheduled in accordance with workload requirements of the Employer.
 For this reason, it is important that vacation requests be made as far in advance as possible.
 The Employer reserves the right to approve or deny vacation requests.